whizzdix/GroBro/README.md

 ---

 ## Features
-- Decodes and maps encrypted register payloads from Growatt NEO-series inverters
+- Decodes and maps encrypted register payloads from Growatt NEO-series inverters and NOAH-series batteries
 - Bridges inverter data from a dedicated MQTT source
+- Proxies messages to the Growatt Cloud to keep the ShinePhone app functional (optional)
+- Enables a local-only setup - keeping your device off the cloud
 - Supports Home Assistant MQTT auto-discovery
 - Containerized and configurable via environment variables